 - Merchiston Avenue is a main artery through the Merchiston Conservation Area.
 It is also the pedestrian route of choice for many parents whose children attend Bruntsfield Primary School.
-Footfall is further increased by the presence of the Napier Merchiston Campus. - The Avenue offers drivers a clear run without physical speed restrictions of any kind on the road.
+Footfall is further increased by the presence of the Napier Merchiston Campus.
+Though it doesn't exactly intersect with the roundabout, this street is a key leg of the north/south rat-run from Dalry to Colinton; traffic approaching and leaving the roundabout uses it extensively. - The Avenue offers drivers a clear run without physical speed restrictions of any kind on the road.
 It is, as Police Scotland term it, a 'self-policing street' - by which they mean a street on which traffic calming decisions rest with the local authority.
 Speeding has become well established, despite the street's use as a pedestrian route to school and college. - Because of deep rutting in the road surface and because of the narrowness of the road in places (preventing single file passing when cars are parked either side), the expectation might be that speed along the Avenue was effectively restrained to approximately the speed limit.
 The data show this is not happening. - Given the proportion of HGV traffic, the same issue of environmental load applies here as in Polwarth Crescent. - Given the Avenue's role as a school route, and the other footfall it welcomes, there are questions to be asked about the 'self-policing' status of this street.